Rational points on certain homogeneous varieties: Abstract

 \section{Abstract}

 Let $L$ be a simply-connected simple connected algebraic group over a number field $F$, and $H$ be a semisimple absolutely maximal connected $F$-subgroup of $L$.
-Under a cohomological condition, we prove an asymptotic formula for the number of rational points of bounded height on projective equivariant compactifications of $\Delta(H)\backslash L^n$ with respect to a balanced line bundle, where $\Delta(H)$ is the image of $H$ diagonally embedded in $L^n$.
+Let $\Delta(H)$ be the image of $H$ diagonally embedded in $L^n$.
+Under a cohomological condition, we prove an asymptotic formula for the number of rational points of bounded height on projective equivariant compactifications of $\Delta(H)\backslash L^n$ with respect to a balanced line bundle, and hence confirm Manin's conjecture for this case.